Brighten up the kitchen with task and ambient lighting

 Our styles range from decadent multi-lamp chandeliers to hand-blown glass lamps, traditional domes to wire cages; detailed beading to sleek metallics.
 Explore and find the right pendant to add the finishing touch to your kitchen.

-When shopping for a kitchen light, it can help to consider its IP rating.
+When shopping for a kitchen light, it can help to consider its Ingress Protection (IP) rating.

-IP (Ingress Protection) ratings measure the effectiveness of an electrical item to seal against solid and liquid objects.
-This scale is especially important when applied to lighting in rooms that are prone to moisture - such as kitchens, bathrooms and wet rooms.
-All the cooking and cleaning of busy kitchens demands water-resistant lighting and so be sure to check your chosen light’s IP rating before buying.
+IP ratings measure the effectiveness of an electrical item to seal against solid and liquid objects.
+This scale is especially important when applied to lighting in rooms that are prone to moisture – such as kitchens, bathrooms and wet rooms.
+All the cooking and cleaning of busy kitchens demands water-resistant lighting, so be sure to check your chosen light’s IP rating before buying.

 Here’s a breakdown of the scale for each of the second digit ratings.

 |2||Dripping water when tilted at 15 degrees (°)|

 |7||Immersion, up to a depth of 1 metre (m)|

 Once you’ve chosen your lighting scheme, you may need a few final touches to complete your kitchen project.

 Pick up a light switch to complement your new lighting for a stylish and coordinated look.
 Consider:

 - The number of switches – you might have two or three-way switching that enables you to control one light from different locations